highestop/ccstate/docs/react.md

 `useGet` returns a `State` or a `Computed` value, and when the value changes, `useGet` triggers a re-render of the component.

 `useGet` does not do anything special with `Promise` values.
-In fact, `useGet` is equivalent to a single `store.get` call, plus a `store.sub` to ensure reactive updates to the React component.
+In fact, `useGet` is equivalent to a single `store.get` call, plus a `store.watch` to ensure reactive updates to the React component.

 Two other useful hooks are available when dealing with `Promise` values.
 First, we introduce `useLoadable`.